Code-Institute-Submissions/Explore_County_Durham/README.md

 [Google Maps Api](https://developers.google.com/maps/documentation/javascript/overview) - Google maps Api was used to create the interactive map.

 [Email Js](https://www.emailjs.com/) - Email JS was used to send an email when the contact form has been submitted.

+## _**Testing**_

+I carried out a lot of testing using the developer tools in Google Chrome, I did this to ensure the site worked well on smaller devices and to make sure the website was responsive.
+I also used tools like [JSHint](https://jshint.com/) and [W3C Markup Validation Service](https://validator.w3.org/) to ensure my code was correct and had no errors.

+### _**User Story Tests**_

+1. **First Time Visitor**

+i.
+Click the **learn more** button on the home page. <br>
+ii.
+Does the jumbotron appear? <br>
+iii.
+Is the text in the jumbotron clear and easy to read? <br>
+iv.
+Click the **click here** button. <br>
+v.
+Does the explore page open? <br>
+vi.
+Does the map load and are the markers visible? <br>
+vii.
+When the markers are clicked does an info window appear? <br>
+vii.
+Is the text visible and easy to read?

+**All tests performed and no errors found.**

+2. **Person from the local area**

+i.
+Click on the explore link in the navigation bar. ii.
+Does the explore page open? <br>
+iii.
+Does the map load and are the markers visible? <br>
+iv.
+When the markers are clicked does an info window appear? <br>
+v.
+Is the text visible and easy to read?

+**All tests performed and no errors found.**

+3. **Parent**

+i.
+Click on the explore link in the navigation bar. <br>
+ii.
+Does the explore page open? <br>
+iii.
+Does the map load and are the markers visible? <br>
+iv.
+When the markers are clicked does an info window appear? <br>
+v.
+Is the text visible and easy to read? vi.
+Is there enough information about the attraction for someone to know if it is family friendly? <br>

+**All tests performed and no errors found.**

+4. **Reviews Page**

+i.
+Click on the reviews link in the navigation bar. <br>
+ii.
+Does the reviews page open? <br>
+iii.
+Is the user able to distinguish between the different attractions> <br>
+iv.
+Does an image of each attraction appear? <br>
+v.
+Is the text below the image clear and easy to read? <br>
+vi.
+If I hover over an image does another review appear and the previous review disappear?

+**All tests performed and no errors found.**